wicklanm/Microsoft-Azure-Sentinel-Lab-SIEM-1/README.md

 - Security event log — all events (or at minimum, audit success + failure)
 - System event log — warnings and errors
 - Application event log — errors only
-- Microsoft-Windows-Sysmon/Operational — all events (this is the gold mine)
+- Microsoft-Windows-Sysmon/Operational — all events

--
+##